blajoie/signal-element-stack/README.md

 ## Installation

-The main requirements are numpy
+The main requirements are numpy, scipy, matplotlib

 You can install the dependencies with